First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 • Pierres Pelayn a carver of piles (bottom die) and hammer (upper) dies.
 His monthly salary was five pounds and was paid from the revenues of the seigniorage.

-• Peton de Sant Johan or Peton of San Juan, producer of steel piles and dies.
+• Peton de Sant Johan or Peton of Saint John, producer of steel piles and dies.
 He was paid 5 shillings (sous/sueldos) per pile and 2 and a half shillings per hammer die from the seigniorage revenues.

 We have no document reflecting the agreement signed between Martin d'Aoyz and the kings, or rather between Alain of Albret, that is, the father of King John and the viceroy of Navarre; but the accounts of Pedro Marzilla provide us the details of the coinage law signed by Alain on the 1st of February 1487: